LeBron James: 2004–2008: Rise to superstardom

-In 2006–2007, James's averages declined to 27.3 points, 6.7 rebounds, 6 assists, and 1.6 steals per game.
-Some analysts attributed the fall to a regression in his passing skills and shot selection, which stemmed from a lack of effort and focus.
-The Cavaliers finished the season with 50 wins for the second consecutive year and entered the playoffs as the East's second seed.
-In Game 5 of the Eastern Conference Finals, James notched 48 points with 9 rebounds and 7 assists, scoring 29 of Cleveland's last 30 points, including the game-winning layup with two seconds left in a double-overtime game against the Pistons.
-After the game, play-by-play announcer Marv Albert called the performance "one of the greatest moments in postseason history" and color commentator Steve Kerr described it as "Jordan-esque".
+In the 2006–2007 season, the Cavaliers finished the season with 50 wins for the second consecutive year and entered the playoffs as the #2-seed in the Eastern Conference.
+In the first two rounds of the playoffs, James led the team to wins over the Washington Wizards and New Jersey Nets.
+The Cavaliers then faced the Detroit Pistons in the Eastern Conference Finals.
+In Game 5 of the Eastern Conference Finals, he logged 48 points with nine rebounds and seven assists.
+His performance is considered one of the greatest playoff performances of all time as he scored 29 of Cleveland's last 30 points, including 25 straight, and the game-winning layup with two seconds left.
+The Cavaliers won 109–107 double-overtime victory over the Detroit Pistons.
+After the game, play-by-play announcer Marv Albert called the performance "one of the greatest moments in postseason history" and color commentator Steve Kerr described it as "[Michael] Jordan-esque".
 In 2012, ESPN ranked the performance the fourth greatest in modern NBA playoff history.
 The Cavaliers went on to win Game 6 and claim their first-ever Eastern Conference championship, earning them a matchup with the San Antonio Spurs in the Finals.
-During the championship round, James struggled, averaging 22 points, 7.0 rebounds, and 6.8 assists per game on just 35.6 percent shooting, and Cleveland was eliminated in a sweep.
+The Spurs at the time were coached by Gregg Popovich and featured a prime Tim Duncan, Tony Parker, Manu Ginóbili, and Bruce Bowen.
+With no other significant scoring threats, the Spurs built its defense around stopping James from getting into the paint.
+As James did not have a reliable jump shot yet nor another offensive weapon on his team, he struggled against the Spurs' zone defense.
+He averaged 22 points, 7.0 rebounds, and 6.8 assists per game on just 35.6 percent shooting, as Cleveland was eliminated in a four-game sweep.